-Allison Joyce (b.1987) is an American photojournalist with over a decade of experience working in the United States and internationally.
+Allison Joyce (b.1987) is an American photojournalist with extensive experience working in the United States and internationally.
 She is based in Bangladesh, covering news and human rights stories with a special focus on gender issues.
 She has been covering the Rohingya crisis in Bangladesh since 2010.

 She works regularly as a stringer for Getty Images and has also contributed work to clients and publications such as the Washington Post, New York Times, National Geographic, Bloomberg, TIME, Marie Claire, NPR, Associated Press, and Reuters.

-Other clients have included corporations and non-profits such as Microsoft, Apple, American Express, Save the Children, UN Women, UNFPA, Nobel Women's Initiative, Planned Parenthood, Girls Not Brides, Free a Girl, World Wildlife Fund, and Marie Stopes.
+Other clients have included corporations and non-profits such as Microsoft, Apple, American Express, Save the Children, UN Women, UNFPA, Nobel Women's Initiative, Planned Parenthood, Girls Not Brides, Free a Girl, American Jewish World Service, World Wildlife Fund, and Marie Stopes.

 In 2019 she was nominated for the Joop Swart Masterclass, and her work has been honored with awards from POYI (Pictures of the Year International), South Asian Journalists Association, and the NYPPA (New York Press Photographers Association).
 She attended the Eddie Adams Workshop in 2008 and has received hostile environment, emergency medical, and self defense training with Colombia University, Pioneer Consulting Group, and RISC (Reporters Instructed in Saving Colleagues).